 All ICR-funded studentships are open to candidates irrespective of nationality, subject to meeting the minimum entrance criteria.
 Occasionally there are nationality restrictions placed by the Research Councils, but this will be clearly stated on the advert and ICR website.
 If there are no comments about candidate nationality, please assume the project accepts international applications.

 Do I need to be a fluent English speaker?

 All applicants who do not have English as a first language must have a formal English qualification to the equivalent of an IELTS score of 7.0, with a minimum of 6 in any one component.

-Applicants without an IETLS score should have either completed education in English (for a minimum of one year) or have worked in an English-speaking environment (for a minimum of 18 months), even if in a non-English speaking country.
-Evidence of this must be provided along with the application.
+Applicants without an IETLS score should have either completed education in English (for a minimum of one year) or have worked in an English-speaking environment (for a minimum of 18 months).

 I am worried that I don’t have enough experience or the right employment history.
 What should I do?

 Providing you meet the eligibility criteria, your application will be assessed to determine whether you will be invited for interview.
 PhD students can be recruited straight from university so don’t let this put you off applying.

 Should I submit supporting evidence such as a CV or a degree certificate with my application?

 The advert webpage will set out what material you need to provide.

 I am an overseas applicant.
 Will a studentship at the ICR cover the university tuition fees for the full four years?